How to Keep Wasps Away from You and Your Home

 Keep Wasps Away from Your BBQ or Picnic

-Use decoys
+Meat decoys

-Cover your food
+Cover food

 Keep Wasps Away from You

-Just as wasps avoid certain plants, there are scents that repel wasps, too.
-Mint is one of them, and you can add peppermint oil to homemade cleaners to deter wasps and other types of household pests.
 Other essential oils that wasps avoid include clove, geranium, lemongrass, and rosemary.
 In fact, a study showed that a combination of these oils completely deters them.
 However, be cautious when using this spray around pets or if you have allergies.

 DIY wasp-repellant spray

-You can make a quick wasp-repellent spray, by filling a spray bottle with 1 cup of warm water and adding 2 drops of liquid dish soap or baby shampoo.
+To make a quick wasp-repellent spray, fill a spray bottle with 1 cup of warm water and 2 drops of liquid dish soap or baby shampoo.
 Then, add 2 drops each of clove, geranium, lemongrass, and rosemary essential oils.
 Gently swirl the mixture and spritz it around the edges of your seating area.
-Reapply every hour to ensure continued effectiveness.

 Pet-safe sprays to deter wasps